Ambivalence (Neon Genesis Evangelion): Themes

-According to the academic Fabio Bartoli, "Ambivalence" and "Introjection" have the most-shocking scenes of Evangelion, in which the hedgehog's dilemma mentioned in the fourth episode shows its most dramatic consequences.
+According to the academic Fabio Bartoli, "Ambivalence" and "Introjection" have the most-shocking scenes of Evangelion, in which the hedgehog's dilemma mentioned in the third episode for the first time shows its most dramatic consequences.
 Comic Book Resources described the episode as a "turning point", after which Evangelion becomes darker and more dramatic.
 According to the writer Virginie Nebbia, the depiction of the setting sun during the battle against Eva-03 represents "the end of something".
-The website Looper said: "Bardiel lays the foundation for the first of three events that drive Shinji's mental health to the brink".
+The website Looper said, "Bardiel lays the foundation for the first of three events that drive Shinji's mental health to the brink".
+Writer Zachary Vereb similarly described the "Ambivalence" battle as the Evangelion "most brutal scene".
 The only light scene episode is one in which Hikari and Asuka argue about Toji.
 The nature of the Evas is also highlighted in the episode.

+The episode's Japanese title, "Life and Death Decisions", suggests Gendo and Shinji come to different conclusions, and Shinji must decide whether to kill or be killed.
 Yūichirō Oguro, editor of extra materials for the home-video editions of Neon Genesis Evangelion, likened the conflict between Gendo and Shinji to the dilemma of the "table of Carneades" of the eponymous Greek philosopher; in this dilemma, two men find themselves vying for a table on which to survive after a shipwreck.
 According to Carneades, already mentioned in Anno's previous work GunBuster, killing another person might be ethically legitimate in extreme life-and-death situations.
 According to Asiascape magazine, the battle between Shinji's Eva-01 and Bardiel shows the last part of the series questions the division between humanity and alien Angels, and the legitimacy of human resistance against them.
+Scholar Sano Yasuyuki also noted how Shinji loses motivation to pilot his Evangelion unit after his father's betrayal.